 As with so many things in stamping, just one card stock won't do.
-You need lots of different card stocks for different purposes (just like inks, which I will eventually add to this page!).
+You need lots of different card stocks for different purposes (just like inks).
 Listed here are my favorite card stocks that I use regularly.
 There are other wonderful papers out there that I've never had opportunity to use, so don't be afraid to try something new and different.
 You can always donate it to a school art classroom, preschool, or church if you don't like it.
 The kids don't care!

 White Card Stock